oicr-gsi/shesmu/implementation.md

 using the olive.
 The grouper may request that the olive provide data, of any Shesmu-compatible type, and export extra values to the olive.

+Groupers can take parameters from the olive and provide output variables.
+Both of these can be fixed (the same across all rows) or dynamic (a function that takes an input row as a parameter).
+There are a number of overrides and super-constructors to handle different numbers of input and output variables.
+The exact configuration will depend on what information the grouper requires.
+It maybe easiest to implement the grouper and see what information is necessary and then work backward to the grouper definition.

 1. Create a class _G_ that implements `Grouper` parameterised over _I_ and _O_.
 1. Create a class _D_ that extends `GrouperDefinition` and is annotated with `@MetaInfServices`.